-Computer matching: These days modern stores have a computerized spectrometer that identifies the color that is closest to a color that company makes.
-You must have at least an inch-square.
+Computer matching: These days modern stores have a computerized spectrometer that identifies the color that is closest to a color that the company makes.
+You must have at least an inch square.
 More is better.
 Yes, you’ll have another hole to patch from your sample!

 In other words, if Sherwin Williams makes Boring-Day-Gray and you take a sample to a Benjamin Moore store the BM store’s computer, it will spit out a gray, but not Boring SW’s gray.
 But it’ll be very close.
 Is it good enough?
 Probably.
 That depends on you.
 The sheen will be different too (even if both say “semi-gloss” or whatever).

 Success?
 Sure?
 Check for flashing at a low angle in all kinds of light including nighttime: if it flashes flatter, you can add another coat and/or paint a larger area to help it to hide the repair.
 Not so happy?
 Just tell friends that your dog did the touch-up painting wall work.

 - First, don’t do what I do!
 Prime with a clean brush.
 Then clean your brush quickly and go to the wall paint.

 - Paint the entire room, or at least the wall.
 That’s expensive and too much for those cheap, sloppy bums up above in this post…HEY!, I resemble that!
 I know, it may bug you, but try to think big: there are more important things in life than a spot of slightly shiny paint!

 - Check your work at all hours of the day as the shadows move: look, glancing at all angles.
 Some light shows more imperfections (check at night too).

 So you have a few wall touch-ups: it shows character.
 It shows you know how to touch up paint.
 These are not the droids you’re looking for!
 You do not need to know how to touch up paint perfectly!